 Let's now analyze the phase of the $S^2$ saddle and the logarithmic correction of this theory.
 Expanding the action \eqref{eqn:R2ac} around the unit round sphere in the conformal gauge, $\tilde{g}=e^{2\omega } \tilde g_{S^2}$, one finds the quadratic action is proportional to \be I\propto-{q^2\over G} \sum_{\ell,m}\left(1-{\ell(\ell+1)\over 2}\right)^2\omega_{\ell,m}^2. \ee Here, $\omega_{\ell,m}$ are the spherical harmonic modes normalized using the physical metric $g$, not the metric $\tilde{g}$.
-They are all unstable except the three $\ell=1$ zero modes, corresponding to the conformal Killing modes on the sphere (see \eqref{nariaizero}).
-The phase of the partition function comes from rotating all the unstable modes, each one gives a factor of $-\i$.
+They are all unstable except the three $\ell=1$ zero modes, corresponding to the conformal Killing modes on the sphere (see \eqref{nariaizero}).\footnote{The one-loop action in timelike Liouville is similar, but there the $\ell =0$ mode is positive \cite{Anninos:2021ene}.} The phase of the partition function comes from rotating all the unstable modes, each one gives a factor of $-\i$.
 Due to the three missing zero modes, that leads to $\i^3$.
 The three zero modes also lead to a $q^{3}$ one-loop determinant.
-Together, these lead to the one-loop factor: \be Z\propto \i^3 q^{3} e^{S_0}\propto \i^3 T_{\text{loc}}^{6} e^{S_0}. \ee The $\i^3 = -\i$ phase agrees with our numerical results for the $Q > 1/4$ Nariai branch.
+All together, \be Z\propto \i^3 q^{3} e^{S_0}\propto \i^3 T_{\text{loc}}^{6} e^{S_0}. \ee The $\i^3 = -\i$ phase agrees with our numerical results for the $Q > 1/4$ Nariai branch.
 The $T_{\text{loc}}^{6}$ indicates a decrease in the gravitational entropy due to quantum fluctuations of the soft modes.
 It would be interesting to understand whether in a full computation (as opposed to one-loop) the entropy vanishes in the limit of $q\rightarrow 0$, as in the case of non-supersymmetric JT.